IF YOU SUSPECT FRAUD

 Set limits on payment amounts in Frost Connect’s user maintenance section to appropriately manage your payment risk.

-Provides an added layer of security that requires users to submit a unique code from a physical or mobile token at each login.
+Provides an added layer of security requiring users to submit a unique code from a physical or mobile token at each login.

 Image of laptop showing Treasury Connect